helauren42/Desktop_background_slideshow/README.md

 If you modify the images' directory, while the application is running, the behaviour of this application is undefined.
 It's untested but I would expect that if you remove image files, you increase your risk of having a blank screen and if you add images those will not be seen by running application.

-To make the application up to date with the images in that directory, you can use the --refresh option or manually deactivate and reactivate the application.
+To make the application up to date with the images in that directory, you should use "restart bg-slideshow" inside of appman option or manually deactivate and reactivate the application.

-You also need to call --refresh when switching from light to dark mode in your gnome appearance settings.
+You also need to call restart the app when switching from light to dark mode in your gnome appearance settings.

 # background story